Sabiñánigo

 Sabiñánigo (Samianigo in Aragonese) is a municipality located in the province of Huesca, Aragón, Spain, capital of the comarca of Alto Gállego.
 Formerly, the region was called Serrablo, hence the demonym "serrablese".

 Sabiñánigo is at an altitude of 780 m and lies 52 km from Huesca.

 It borders to the north the municipalities of Biescas and Yebra de Basa; to the east Fiscal and Boltaña; to the south on Las Peñas de Riglos; to the south-east the Somontano de Barbastro and to the west the municipalities of Caldearenas, Jaca and Villanúa.

+Toponymy

+His first reliable testimony is from 1035 (there is another from the year 992, but it is found in a forged document).
+It appears as Savignaneco (/sabijnáneko/).
+It will reappear in documentation from the twelfth and thirteenth centuries.
+Its etymology will be the Latin name Sabinianicu, derived in turn from Sabinianus and this from Sabinius or Sabinus.
+In modern Aragonese, the name has evolved into Samianigo.